 5. CV or resume of applicant(s) and major contributors to the project

 6. Proposed project budget that clearly indicates expenses for any travel, housing, living expenses, supplies, services, equipment, student wages, or other costs associated with the project.
+Please also disclose if you are also seeking funding for the same project from other sources, as well as if this is an application for partially funding the project and are seeking the remaining funding elsewhere.
 (A budget template can be found in the Research Council funding guidelines.)

 Discretionary Grants